 The Skyline shorts are loaded with plenty of features.
 The manufacturer makes a big deal out of each feature for marketing purposes, That said, we found most features to be fairly subtle but all contributing to a very functional piece without too many bells and whistles.

 The shorts have an adjustable waistband that features two velcro straps connected to the waistband.
 These can be pulled to be tightened or loosened easily.
 Velcro is a nice approach as you have virtually infinite adjustability.
-Pull the straps as tight or as loose as you want and stick them to the velcro bad.
+Pull the straps as tight or as loose as you want and stick them to the velcro tab.

 These Troy Lee Designs shorts have two large pockets located just below the waistline at each hip.
-These pockets are opened and closed by a zipper with a black pull-tab that is easy to use, even with gloves on.
-These pull-tabs attached to the zippers may seem unnecessary, but we found them beneficial when you are riding and need to access the pockets without stopping.
+These pockets are opened and closed by a zipper with a black pull tab that is easy to use, even with gloves on.
+These pull tabs attached to the zippers may seem unnecessary, but we found them beneficial when you are riding and need to access the pockets without stopping.
 The pockets are large and deep.
 Any size cell phone will fit easily, and even the fattest wallet should play well.
 One drawback is the pocket is almost too deep.
 If your cell phone doesn't have a case, the smooth surfaces may cause it to slide within the pocket.
 This could be annoying during a long ride.

 The inner waistband has silicone patches on approximately 40% of the band.
 This is intended to keep the shorts up and not allow them to slide around too much.
 These shorts didn't ride up or sag down, but it is hard to differentiate between the effectiveness of a nice adjustable waistband and the silicone pads.
 A rear stretch panel just south of the waistband is intended to provide a nice range of motion and also deliver some ventilation.
 We can attest that this stretch panel helps the shorts move well, but we aren't sold on the ventilation properties.
-The material seems too heavy, thick, and tightly woven to provide any real air flow.
+The material seems too heavy, thick, and tightly woven to provide any real airflow.

 The Skyline shorts use a velcro fly.
-It seemed to work well enough, but there is something about a good-old-fashioned zipper that our testers still prefer.
+It seemed to work well enough, but there is something about a good old-fashioned zipper that our testers still prefer.
 We didn't have any issues with the velcro, but why mess with something, like the zipper, that works so well.

 Throughout our testing, we didn't experience any substantial wear or initial durability concerns.
-The seams are all intact with no fraying of fabric that might suggest the seams will open up any time soon.
+The seams are all intact with no fraying of fabric which might suggest the seams will open up any time soon.
 We do have a couple of areas of concern that might be worth touching on.

 The velcro fly is another small area of concern.
 As velcro gets used over the years, it tends to collect various strings, threads, and debris.
 As a result, it can lose some strength.
 The velcro fly worked well enough, but it might be worth monitoring how long it functions well.

-The stitching is well-placed, and seams don't define the front of the shorts.
+The stitching is well-placed, and the seams don't define the front of the shorts.
 The stitching is the same color as the shorts and helps contribute to the simple minimalist appearance.
 Two small graphics are relatively hidden.
 One "Troy Lee Designs" piece of reflective text on the outer right lower leg with a hand giving a peace sign on the lower left leg.